Seekae

-Seekae was a Sydney-based electronic music group.
+Seekae was an Australian Sydney-based electronic music group.
 They formed the group under the name Commander Keen in reference to the early-'90s MS-DOS video game series, later changing the name to an elongated version of Commander Keen's initials (CK) after realising the name was taken by a Scottish band.
 They released their debut album The Sound of Trees Falling on People in 2008 and released the follow-up +Dome in 2011 and the EP 3 in 2012.
 The band released their third album The Worry in September 2014.
 The group parted ways in 2016, following a final show supporting The Jesus and Mary Chain.